 Editorial assistant Dean stumbles into work, hungover from a party at the home of the ‘office freak’ Gloria.
 As his ambitious group of 20-something co-workers squabble, complain and generally avoid work, it’s just another day at the office of a fancy Manhattan magazine.
 Until suddenly it’s not.
 Strap yourself in for the breathtaking new play that will have everyone talking.

-Meet the actors who have been cast so far in Gloria by Branden Jacobs-Jenkins.
+Meet the cast of Gloria by Branden Jacobs-Jenkins.

 Callan Colley graduated from NIDA with a Bachelor of Fine Arts, Acting in 2016.
 His professional debut was in Three Sisters (Sydney Theatre Company) at the end of last year.
 His film credits include the independent feature film Only for a Time directed by Lincoln Hall, and the short film, Bugged.
 Callan’s stage work at NIDA included #Lads (LOT5 Theatre Co); Another Country (NIDA); The Olympians (NIDA); Capricornia (NIDA) and The Tempest (NIDA).
 Callan is excited to perform with Melbourne Theatre Company in this sharp new comedy.